Ayushsharma707/log-analyzer/README.md

-# 🔍 TestLog Analyzer
+# 🔍 Log Analyzer

-**TestLog Analyzer** is a Python-based tool to automatically scan and summarize logs generated during testing of embedded systems or Selenium-based automation tests.
+**Log Analyzer** is a Python-based tool to automatically scan and summarize logs generated during testing of embedded systems or Selenium-based automation tests.

 This project helps testers and developers quickly get an overview of:
 - How many logs were generated at each severity level